David Campese: Bledisloe Cup Test series

-Australia lost the third and final 1988 Bledisloe Cup Test convincingly, 9-30.
-Late in the Test, Campese was moved to fullback to replace the injured Andrew Leeds.
-It was then that John Kirwan scored his fourth Test try of the series after a break from All Black openside flanker Michael Jones.

-1988 Australian tour of England, Scotland and Italy
+Australian tour of England, Scotland and Italy

-Campese recovered from his disappointing 1988 Bledisloe Cup Series to enjoy one of his finest ever tours on the 1988 Australia rugby union tour of England, Scotland and Italy, as a member of the Ninth Wallabies to tour the United Kingdom.
 Campese scored 15 tries on tour and achieved a personal total of 72 points.

-The form of the Australian team suffered in the early stages of the tour, with Australia losing three of its first six provincial matches, before losing the first Test on tour to England.
-Following the Test loss to England, Australia went undefeated for the remainder of the tour.

 While Australia struggled in the early stages of the tour, Campese's form was lauded by British critics.
-Campese played in Australia's first match on tour, lost 10–21 against London.
-In the second game on tour against Northern Division, lost 9-15, Campese scored a try in the early stages on the game.
-Campese scored three tries in a 37–9 victory over England B - Australia's third match on tour.

 Campese, along with Wallaby captain Nick Farr-Jones, was then rested and selected on the bench for Australia's fourth match on tour, a 10–16 loss to South-West Division.
-Bolstered by the return of Michael Lynagh to the Australia national rugby union team, Campese regained selection for Australia's fifth provincial game against Midlands Division, in which he was instrumental in setting-up Brad Girvan for a try in the 60th minute.
+Bolstered by the return of Michael Lynagh to the Australian team, Campese regained selection for Australia's fifth provincial game against Midlands Division, in which he was instrumental in setting-up Brad Girvan for a try in the 60th minute.
 In the sixth match on tour against England Students, Campese scored two tries, kicked three conversions and two penalties, scoring 20 points in a 36–13 victory.

 Campese played in Australia's ninth match on tour against South of Scotland.
 The Sydney Morning Herald rugby writer Greg Growden reported that, "Australia fully deserved to be 23-0 ahead at halftime after well-crafted tries by Niuqila, Gourley and David Campese, who left the field in the 30th minute with a slight groin strain."
-Campese was then rested for the 10th match on tour against North and Midlands of Scotland with Australian team management electing a side composed almost entirely of players who didn't play in Australia's victory over South of Scotland.
+Campese was then rested for the 10th match on tour against North and Midlands of Scotland.

-Following Australia's 32–13 victory over Scotland, Campese was rested for the Wallabies 12th game on tour against the Combined Services.